 If you are using Google Chrome, you can change the microphone access rights for Flat by clicking on the small lock button on the left of the address bar:

 This is done almost the same way in Firefox.
 You will just have to reset the microphone access rights by clicking on the small cross button beside “Microphone”.

 With Safari, it may be a little different if you decided to never give access to the microphone in the past.
-You will need to open Safari preferences (click “Safari” in the top left corner of the screen, then “Preferences…”).
+In that case, you will need to open Safari preferences (click “Safari” in the top left corner of the screen, then “Preferences…”).
 Then, go to the “Websites” tab, and select “Microphone” in the list.
-There, you will be able to change the mic access rights for Flat :
+There, you will be able to change the mic access rights for Flat: